DavidBruant/autour-de-moi/README.md

 Ongoing experiment.

-An attempt to not loose memory, to better understand the world around me.
-An excuse to play with graphs, from UI to database.
+An attempt to not loose memory, to better understand the world around me. play with graphs, from UI to database.

 Play along if you dare

+## Let's start with the front-end

+.

 ## Things